-Lisa is an entomology enthusiast that has been involved in our lab as a volunteer, technician, research project student, and now as a MSc student.
-Lisa has been working on various parasite-host relationships including slugs and their associated nematode, Phasmarhabditis californica, as well as Drosophila nigraspiracula flies and Macrocheles subadius mites.
-Lisa is investigating the non-consumptive effects (NCEs) of parasite-host interactions, including the effect of indirect and direct parasite exposure on D. nigraspiracula reproduction and survival.
-Currently Lisa’s MSc research examines how host ontogeny affects the NCEs of parasite exposure with the aim of scaling up to a landscape of fear that considers how complex environments influence NCEs.
+Lisa has been involved in our lab as a volunteer, technician, research project student, and now as a PhD student.
+She has worked on various parasite-host relationships including slugs and their associated nematode (Phasmarhabditis californica), as well as Drosophila nigraspiracula flies and their ectoparasitic mites (Macrocheles subbadius).
+Lisa’s enthusiasm toward entomology and parasites led her to pursue a PhD, in which she continues to investigate the non-consumptive effects (NCEs) of parasite-host interactions in the fly-mite system.
+More specifically, she looks at how host ontogeny influences the severity of NCEs, if parasite exposure causes carry-over effects in highly morphological species, and how complex landscapes influence NCEs.

 Contact info: lmacleod@ualberta.ca